john-cd/rust_howto/src/tools/build_tools.md

 [![cc-badge]][cc] [![cat-development-tools-badge]][cat-development-tools]

 Linking a bundled C++ library is very similar to linking a bundled C library.
-The two core differences when compiling and statically linking a bundled C++ library are specifying a C++ compiler via the builder method [`cpp(true)`][cc-build-cpp] and preventing name mangling by the C++ compiler by adding the `extern "C"` section at the top of our C++ source file.
+The two core differences when compiling and statically linking a bundled C++ library are specifying a C++ compiler via the builder method [`cpp(true)`][cc::Build::cpp] and preventing name mangling by the C++ compiler by adding the `extern "C"` section at the top of our C++ source file.

 ### `Cargo.toml` (static C++)